jgmcelwain/go-iv/README.md

 - Support for Great League, Ultra League and Master League (and Little Cup!)
 - Rank checking for Level 40, Level 41 (Best Buddy), Level 50 (Candy XL) and Level 51 (Candy XL + Best Buddy)
 - View rank data for all Leagues and Level Caps simultaneously
-- Options to hide Leagues and Level Caps which you aren't interested in
+- Options to hide Leagues and Level Caps that you aren't interested in

 ## Development